-Explora Workshops embrace an inquiry approach to learning, involve participants in fun, active explorations of phenomena, and foster an understanding of New Mexico STEM providers and teachers.
+Explora Workshops embrace an inquiry approach to learning, involve participants in fun, active explorations of phenomena, and foster an understanding of New Mexico STEM Ready!
+Standards and 21st Century Skills.
+CEUs are available for early childhood providers and teachers.
 Workshops can be virtual with an additional \$500 for 30-material kits mailed to your site.